numpy/numpy/doc/source/reference/random/upgrading-pcg64.rst

 practically-independent output streams.
-Indeed, now the claim we once made about `PCG64` is actually true of `PCG64DXSM`: collisions are possible, but both streams have to simultaneously be both "close" in the 128 bit state space *and* "close" in the 127-bit increment space, so the negligible chance of colliding in the 128-bit internal `SeedSequence` pool would be more likely.
+Indeed, now the claim we once made about `PCG64` is actually true of `PCG64DXSM`: collisions are possible, but both streams have to simultaneously be both "close" in the 128 bit state space *and* "close" in the 127-bit increment space, so that would be less likely than the negligible chance of colliding in the 128-bit internal `SeedSequence` pool.
 The DXSM output function is more computationally intensive than XSL-RR, but some optimizations in the LCG more than make up for the performance hit on most machines, so `PCG64DXSM` is a good, safe upgrade.
 There are, of course, an infinite number of stronger output functions that one could consider, but most will have a greater computational cost, and the DXSM output function has now